1428 Elm Street: Legacy

-The house has been referred to as "beyond iconic", "one of the most legendary horror homes in movies" and "the star of A Nightmare on Elm Street".
+The house has been referred to as "one of the most legendary horror homes in movies" and "the star of A Nightmare on Elm Street".
 Mark Swift and Damian Shannon choose 1428 Elm Street along with Westin Hills Psychiatric Hospital as the token "classic locations" representing the franchise in Freddy vs. Jason, while Camp Crystal Lake represented the Friday the 13th series.

 The horror blog 1428 Elm and the production company 1428 Films that has produced the documentaries Never Sleep Again: The Elm Street Legacy and Crystal Lake Memories: The Complete History of Friday the 13th and helped produce films such as The Haunting of Sharon Tate have both derived their names from the fictional house.
-Mondo created a printing for MondoCon 2016 based on the 1428 Elm Street for their "Home" series of iconic horror locations, and the company Hawthorne Village has made a miniature of the "haunted house" version of the house as part of their "Village of Horror" series.
-Fans have also set out to recreate the house through means such as with 3D rendering, with Lego bricks or as a dollhouse.
+Mondo created a printing for MondoCon 2016 based on the 1428 Elm Street for their "Home" series of iconic horror locations, and the company Hawthorne Village has made a miniature of the "haunted house" version of the house as part of their Village of Horror series.

 1428 Elm Street was second on GamesRadar's list of the "50 Scariest Horror Movie Houses", being beaten by the Saeki house.
-Because of its iconic status among horror fans, the 1428 North Genesee Avenue house is popularly referred to as the 'Nightmare on Elm Street House' and some fans make pilgrimages to see the real life location.
+Because of its iconic status among horror fans, the 1428 North Genesee Avenue house is popularly referred to as the "Nightmare on Elm Street House" and some fans make pilgrimages to see the real life location.